Procurement Document Library / Doc Set 2026

 Project Overview

 Two to three paragraphs.
 Start with the business problem, then desired future state, then quantified success metrics.
 Avoid internal jargon.
-CIPS data: overviews with quantified metrics ('reduce processing time from 14 days to 3 days') receive proposals with 45% more specific implementation plans.
+Overviews with quantified metrics ('reduce processing time from 14 days to 3 days') get back proposals with far more specific implementation plans than vague aspirations do.

 S-04